Deep Blue Sea (1999 film): Development

-In a wide-ranging August 2021 interview with leading horror site Bloody Disgusting on the development and production of the film based on his original screenplay, screenwriter Duncan Kennedy stated that when he initially researched the project, scientists "agreed to talk because I presented DBS's sharks as man-made, unlike Jaws which demonized natural sharks."
-He revealed his original title was Deep Red before he changed it to Deep Blue Sea.
-On development, he discussed in detail what changed and what stayed the same from original screenplay to final film, describing his own studio rewrites and those of many subsequent writers, emphasizing a "DBS team effort" and that "all of these writers made contributions that are identifiable in the final film."
-In terms of the final product, he stated that despite major changes, "development overall stuck within the basic story framework seen in my original drafts" and that the final film is "very different on multiple levels.
-But also in a more generalized sense... not that different."
-Kennedy confirmed that the development timeline of the project "was in fact under three years - nothing in Hollywood development time" with the original screenplay selling in late July 1995 and production commencing early August 1998 for a July 1999 release date.
-He revealed that as production approached, he "helped to brainstorm ideas for sequences that weren't working" and that DBS producer and acclaimed writer Akiva Goldsman did the final rewrites on the film.
-On the final film he stated he felt "the decision to steer just a little closer to Alien in multiple ways somewhat limited the film from breaking out even bigger at the box office.
-Smart sharks in 'our world' made the movie fresh, but being a little too Alien-esque overall maybe held it back."
-However Kennedy concluded that the final film "was very much the movie I'd envisioned in terms of the visuals, the world, the story journey and the audience experience."
+In an August 2021 interview with Bloody Disgusting, Kennedy stated that when he initially researched the project, scientists "agreed to talk because [he] presented [the] sharks as man-made, unlike Jaws which demonized natural sharks".
+He revealed that the original title was Deep Red before he changed it to Deep Blue Sea.
+He described his own rewrites and those of many subsequent writers, emphasizing a "DBS team effort" and that "all of these writers made contributions that are identifiable in the final film".
+In terms of the final product, he stated that despite major changes, "development overall stuck within the basic story framework seen in [his] original drafts" and that the final film is "very different on multiple levels [but] also in a more generalized sense... not that different".
+He confirmed that the development timeline of the project "was in fact under three years, [which is] nothing in Hollywood development time" with the original screenplay selling in late July 1995 and production commencing in early August 1998 for a July 1999 release date.
+He revealed that as production approached, he "helped to brainstorm ideas for sequences that weren't working" and that the film's producer Akiva Goldsman did uncredited final rewrites on the film.
+He said that he felt "the decision to steer just a little closer to Alien in multiple ways somewhat limited the film from breaking out even bigger at the box office [...] smart sharks in 'our world' made the movie fresh, but being a little too Alien-esque overall maybe held it back".
+However, he concluded that the final film "was very much the movie [he'd] envisioned in terms of the visuals, the world, the story journey and the audience experience".